Corn Cheese Balls ( Starter )

 - Heat the oil in a kadhai and check for perfect temperature of the oil.
 Do a test run by first frying a very small lump from the corn cheese balls mixture.
 Read handy tip for knowing more about perfect temperature.

-- Serve immediately with tomato ketchup or roasted bell pepper dip.
+Serve Corn Cheese Balls immediately with homemade tomato ketchup recipe or roasted bell pepper dip.

 - You can serve them at your next dinner party.
 Pasta Cheese Balls, Paneer Cheese balls are other interesting starter recipes that will be enjoyed by both kids and adults.